Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 * __t2.small instance__ This instance served two purposes: simulating the various scenarios with the message producer and consuming messages with the 'latency report' function enabled in order to calculate statistics.
 Since both the producer (generating timestamps) and the latency-calculating client reside on the same machine, clock synchronization issues were avoided.
 * __c7i.xlarge instance__ This instance was dedicated to the Kafka broker.
-* __c7i.xlarge instance__ This instance was dedicated to the Lightstreamer Kafka Connector.
+* __c7i.xlarge instance__ This instance was dedicated to Lightstreamer Kafka Connector.
 * __Multiple c7i.2xlarge instances__ These instances simulated clients.
 For the pure Kafka case, we used the project's built-in consumers.
 For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark).

 As __Kakfa broker__ we used the official Apache distribution version 3.5.1.
 For the installation simply follow the basic instructions from this tutorial: [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)

-The __Lightstreamer server__ version used was __7.4.2__, and the __Lightstreamer Kafka Connector__ version was __0.1.0__.
+The __Lightstreamer server__ version used was __7.4.2__, and __Lightstreamer Kafka Connector__ version was __0.1.0__.
 For the necessary installation in these tests, you can start with the brief guide 'GETTING_STARTED.TXT' found in the default distribution of the [Lightstreamer server](https://lightstreamer.com/download/).
 Next, you need to install the LoadTestToolkit adapter as explained [here](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark?tab=readme-ov-file).
-Finally, you need to install the Lightstreamer Kafka Connector.
+Finally, you need to install Lightstreamer Kafka Connector.
 Begin with the installation found [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases), which includes instructions within the zip file.
-The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for the Lightstreamer Kafka Connector in various scenarios.
+The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for Lightstreamer Kafka Connector in various scenarios.
 In all configurations the parameter

 ```sh
     <!-- The Kafka cluster address -->